 Often open every day during school holidays.

-On rare occasions we are unable open the museum at the times shown because of a lack of stewards.
+On rare occasions we are unable open the museum at the times shown because of a lack of stewards, or because of extreme heat conditions.
 Our sincere apologies if this has affected you.

 Disabled Access: The museum is fully accessible for wheelchair users.

 One way system and other COVID safety precautions in place.